Approach

 Why This Decision Matters

-A PE firm I spoke with last year spent $380,000 on an AI initiative with a well-known consultancy.
-Eight months later, they had a 90-page strategy document and zero deployed systems.
-Their analysts were still manually reviewing CIMs at 2 a.m. the night before IC meetings.
+A PE firm I spoke with last year spent $380,000 on an AI project with a well-known consultancy.
+Eight months later they had a 90-page strategy document and nothing running.
+Their analysts were still reading CIMs by hand at 2am the night before IC.

 This is common.
-The wrong AI partner doesn't just waste budget.
-It burns credibility with your IC, delays real progress by two or three quarters, and makes your team skeptical of AI altogether.
+The wrong partner doesn't just burn budget.
+It burns credibility with your IC, delays real progress by two or three quarters, and makes your team skeptical of AI.
 That skepticism is harder to reverse than any technical problem.

-The right partner, on the other hand, ships something useful in weeks.
+The right partner ships something useful in weeks.
 Your team starts trusting the output.
-Adoption follows naturally.
-The difference between these outcomes comes down to how you evaluate the firm before you sign.
+Adoption follows.
+The difference comes down to how you pick the firm before you sign.

 Evaluation Criteria